barbafh3/flask-crud-api/README.md

 Includes all methods associated with the model `Article`

+#### Note:

+All article requests require a Authorization header with a valid security token:

+    Authorization: JWT Example-Token-Here

 #### Method: GET

 #### URL Params

-This request expects one of two possible request types: `listAll` or `findById`, and in case of the latter, it should also include the id of the article to be returned
+This request expects one of these possible request types: `listAll`, `findById` and `search`

 * Request Type `listAll`:
 ```json